Earthed: A Memoir

 By: Rebecca Schiller

-‘A beautiful memoir of one small plot of land and one complex human mind; a story of our interconnection and an ambitious search for the truth.’
+‘A beautiful memoir of one small plot of land and one complex human mind.’
 Amy Liptrot

 ‘A stunner.
 Full of wisdom about the world we are all looking at with new eyes.’
 Emma Freud

 ‘Incredibly bold, brave, poetic and absolutely beautiful.
 The “how I moved to a field and had a breakdown book” that desperately needed to be written.’
 Sophie Heawood, author of The Hungover Games

 ‘A powerfully confessional memoir that excavates important truths about our lives, our selves and our dreams – and what happens when we have to let go.’
 Clover Stroud, author of My Wild and Sleepless Nights